Primary prevention

 • The vaccine is administered as a 2-dose heterologous course, given 8 weeks apart.
 Common adverse reactions include injection-site reactions, arthralgia, myalgia, headache, fever, and fatigue.

 • Phase 3 trials are either completed and not published as yet, or ongoing.
+Phase 2 trials have found that the vaccine was well tolerated and led to high antibody responses.[88][89]

 • ChAd3-ZEBOV vaccine

-• An experimental chimpanzee-derived adenovirus vector with an Ebola virus gene inserted that is still in early-stage trials.
+• An experimental chimpanzee-derived adenovirus vector with an Orthoebolavirus gene inserted that is still in early-stage trials.
 A randomized, placebo-controlled phase II trial found that an antibody response to vaccination with ChAd3-ZEBOV or rVSV-ZEBOV was observed in 71% to 84% of active-vaccine recipients versus 3% of placebo recipients by 1 month.
-Responses were largely maintained at 12 months.[88]
+Responses were largely maintained at 12 months.[90]

 • Other vaccines are in development.